Highly rated local moving companies for Atlanta to Philadelphia moves

 - Philadelphia is more walkable than Atlanta with a score of 75 out of 100 vs Atlanta’s 48 out of 100.

-- Air quality in Philadelphia is good, and in Atlanta it's moderate.
+- Air quality in Philadelphia is Good, and in Atlanta it’s Moderate.

 - State licensing: For decades movers In Pennsylvania were regulated by the Public Utility Commission (PUC).
 Each company was issued a PUC Number and was required to abide by a universal publicly published tariff that established the rates movers could charge for various services.
 Now, some sources claim that the PUC no longer regulates in-state movers, and it appears as though the PUC’s website is no longer functioning.
 So if you’re moving within Pennsylvania, you’ll want to address these issues with your moving company representative and if possible, contact the state directly.
 Ensure the company you choose is licensed to handle your move.

-- State regulator: You can verify a Pennsylvania moving company's license by visiting the state's public utilities commission.
+- State regulator: To confirm a moving company’s license in Pennsylvania, visit the state’s public utilities commission.

-- Moving company insurance: The amount and type of insurance movers must have depends on state regulations.
+- Moving company insurance: Each state has its own requirements for the level of insurance moving companies must carry.
 In Pennsylvania, movers typically offer Released Value Protection at no extra cost, covering items at 60 cents per pound.
 For more comprehensive coverage, inquire about Full Value Protection with the moving company, or explore third-party insurance options for tailored plans.
 Consider coverage limits, additional costs, and reviews before making a decision.

 - Moving checklist: Let our moving checklist guide you through the process and help ensure nothing slips through the cracks.